AuReMe/mpwt/README.rst

 Requirements
 ~~~~~~~~~~~~

+mpwt works only on Python 3 and it has been tested on Python 3.6.

 You must have an environment where Pathway-Tools is installed.
 Pathway-Tools can be obtained `here <http://bioinformatics.ai.sri.com/ptools/>`__.
 For some versions you need to have Blast installed on you system, for further informations look at `this page <http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html>`__.